Business Loans

 Contractors are especially susceptible to cash flow issues, especially while waiting on customers to pay invoices on time and purchasing materials to start a new job.
 And when managing larger projects with employees or subcontractors, there’s even more capital required to cover payroll costs.

-Why would a construction company need a line of credit?
+How can you use a construction line of credit?

 A construction company can use a line of credit for a number of different purposes, such as: